omegavic01/IPR_Repo/README.md

  DDI for its data.
 Once done, update the ddi_api_call to False.
 Then run the script again.
 The script will then perform a diff between the raw data and the input file.
 If there are cells within a row that are different from what has been listed from the raw data file.
-It'll be stored for the output file based on the matching import criteria.
+It'll be stored for an output file based on the matching import criteria.
 Please refer to the manual for csv imports if you have questions on why you would need to do a merge versus override import, etc.